 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Balance of State CoC Assist those experiencing homelessness and decrease the number of people continuum or care balance of State COC experiencing homelessness Dane CoC 10 Year Plan Madison CoC Assist those experiencing homelessness and decrease the number of people experiencing homelessness Milwaukee CoC 10 Year Milwaukee CoC Assist those experiencing homelessness and decrease the number of people Plan Willwaukee COC experiencing homelessness Racine CoC 2013 Racine CoC Assist those experiencing homelessness and decrease the number of people Application Racine COC experiencing homelessness WHEDA Qualified Assist those in need of safe, quality, affordable rental housing in Wisconsin; Support WHEDA Qualified WHEDA housing goals and objectives to decrease the number of people experiencing a Allocation Plan (QAP) housing cost burden and homelessness 2014-2020 Long Range Wisconsin's Governor's To assist vistims of domestic violence, dating violence, sevual assault, and stalking Plan for a Safe Wisconsin Council on Domestic Abuse To assist victims of domestic violence, dating violence, sexual assault, and stalking Brown County Housing Brown County Assist those experiencing homelessness and decrease the number of people Authority Brown County experiencing homelessness Welcoming Wisconsin Governor's Interagency Provides a detailed roadmap with the goal of ending homelessness in Wisconsin.
-Home Council on Homelessness
+Continuum of Care Balance of State CoC Assist those experiencing homelessness and decrease the number of people continuum or care balance of State COC experiencing homelessness Dane CoC 10 Year Plan Madison CoC Assist those experiencing homelessness and decrease the number of people experiencing homelessness Milwaukee CoC 10 Year Milwaukee CoC Assist those experiencing homelessness and decrease the number of people Plan experiencing homelessness Racine CoC 2013 Racine CoC Assist those experiencing homelessness and decrease the number of people Application Racine COC experiencing homelessness WHEDA Qualified Assist those in need of safe, quality, affordable rental housing in Wisconsin; Support WHEDA Qualified WHEDA housing goals and objectives to decrease the number of people experiencing a Allocation Plan (QAP) housing cost burden and homelessness 2014-2020 Long Range Wisconsin's Governor's To assist vistims of domestic violence, dating violence, sevual assault, and stalking Plan for a Safe Wisconsin Council on Domestic Abuse To assist victims of domestic violence, dating violence, sexual assault, and stalking Brown County Housing Brown County Assist those experiencing homelessness and decrease the number of people Authority Brown County experiencing homelessness Hand and a Homo Governor's Interagency Provides a detailed readman with the goal of anding homolossness in Wisconsin Hand and a Home Council on Homelessness Provides a detailed roadmap with the goal of ending homelessness in Wisconsin.